Tcarlos/Linux-Knowledge-Base/Testcases.md

 **NOTES**

-discovered LV boots fine at reboot, it's just the DRBD that doesnt load at boot, with the consequence of not loading the VPS thinpool and its LXC clients discovered that only a few drbd commands are needed to get it all running again lxc containers dont start automatically at startup, wether in a DRBD device or not
+discovered all LVs boot fine at reboot, it's just the DRBD that doesnt load at boot, with the consequence of not loading the VPS thinpool and its LXC clients discovered that only a few drbd commands are needed to get it all running again lxc containers dont start automatically at startup, wether in a DRBD device or not